 The Young Scholars Program offers future scientists and engineers a unique opportunity for hands-on experience while still in high school.
 The program is open to Boston area applicants who have completed either their sophomore or junior year in high school.
-It is a highly selective program, in which hundreds apply and a small cohort are accepted each year.
+Applications are closed for the 2015 Young Scholars Program – check back in January for the 2016 applications!
+(Click here for a pdf copy of the application for your reference)

 Career exploration.
 Participate in a special seminar series, Introduction to Engineering, with presentations by Chemical, Civil, Electrical and Computer, Mechanical, and Industrial Engineering professors and graduate students.
 Topics include radar, environmental issues, superconductivity, lasers, microwave materials, biotechnology, chemical analysis, and robotics.